 There may be limited information available for some of the crops that clients will want to insure.
-This may result in AFSC requiring considerable time to determine coverage.
-To maximize the possibility of providing insurance, clients are urged to request coverage on a crop as soon as the decision to grow a crop has been made.
+This may result in AFSC requiring considerable time to determine an estimate for coverage and premium.
+To maximize the possibility of providing insurance, clients are urged to request an estimate on a crop as soon as the decision to grow a crop has been made.
 This will allow AFSC adequate time to calculate coverage and premium.
-The insurance signup deadline is April 30.
-The request for coverage does not commit a client to take insurance, it simply provides AFSC with the necessary time to determine coverage and premium.
+The insurance application deadline is April 30.
+The request for an estimate does not commit a client to take insurance, it simply provides AFSC with the necessary time to determine coverage and premium.

-Minimum acres

-There is no minimum acreage requirement for a crop to be insured under NCII.
+Minimum acres: There is no minimum acreage requirement for a crop to be insured under NCII.
 Rather, there is a minimum \$25 of actual calculated premium per insurance subscription.

-Eligibility areas

-The eligible areas will be determined on a crop-by-crop basis.
+Eligibility areas: The eligible areas will be determined on a crop-by-crop basis.
 AFSC reserves the right to not offer insurance coverage on crops that are not considered to have a reasonable chance of harvest.
 The viability criteria will be based on agronomic criteria such as days to maturity, etc.

-The seeding deadline for most crops insurable under NCII is June 20.
+Seeding deadlines: The seeding deadline for most crops insurable under NCII is June 20.
 However, if best management practices recommend an earlier date, a recommended seeding date may apply.
 Clients should contact their branch for the recommended seeding dates for crops that they wish to insure.

 Each crop type will have a coverage level calculated for it on a provincial level based on the specific costs for that crop.
 Dryland and irrigated acres will have different costs covered.
 This means that for the same crop type grown on dryland and under irrigation, there will be two coverage levels.
-For example, dryland soybeans will have different coverage than irrigated soybeans.
+For example, dryland dill will have different coverage than irrigated dill.